 In April 2015, APERC established the internal Energy Statistics & Training Office (ESTO) to ensure efficient progress with activities described under points 3 and 4 above.

-APERC collected and processed the 2017 annual energy supply and demand data from the 21 member economies.
-The APEC Energy Statistics 2017 and APEC Energy Handbook 2017 was published in March 2020.
+APERC collected and processed the 2018 annual energy supply and demand data from the 21 member economies.
+The APEC Energy Statistics 2018 and APEC Energy Handbook 2018 have been prepared and will be soon published after EWG's endorsement.